How a woman entrepreneur in India adapted her clothing brand to the challenges of COVID-19.

 At the start of my journey, I participated in the Cherie Blair Foundation for Women’s WE Can India programme, delivered in partnership with Dhriiti.
 It is here that I learnt the fundamentals of business.
 This was followed by my educational tour to Europe and UK, when I visited the Foundation’s office in London.
 During my trip the Foundation organised a Facebook live interview for me—they have always been very supportive and encouraged me to accelerate my business.

 The impact of COVID-19

+2020 started off on a high note with many exciting events planned, and I geared up to take WeaverBird to the next level.
+But the pandemic struck us really hard and all our plans shattered.
 We sat idle for almost two months as the whole country was in lockdown.
-Having no clue about how to go further and what to do next, I gravitated towards the Cherie Blair Foundation for Women once again and found a new business resilience course and ‘Business Bootcamp’ training webinars on their website, both launched especially for women like myself whose businesses were suffering as a result of the global crisis.
+Having no clue about how to go further and what to do next, I gravitated towards the Cherie Blair Foundation for Women once again and found a new business resilience training course and ‘Business Bootcamp’ training webinars on their website, both launched especially for women like myself whose businesses were suffering as a result of the global crisis.
 Immediately, I enrolled in the course and attended the webinars to better understand what I could do next to help protect my business.

 Looking to the future